I know you’re drowning in tech headlines right now.

 Low-code and no-code platforms aren’t just for simple apps anymore.

 They’re handling real enterprise work now.
 The latest tech updates scookietech covers show these platforms connecting to complex databases and managing sophisticated workflows.
-You can prototype faster and hand off working systems to non-technical teams.
+You can prototype faster.
+Hand off working systems to non-technical teams, which honestly changes everything about how teams operate.
+No more waiting on engineering.

 Here’s what’s new in your daily tools.